asterisk/testsuite/README.txt

 # test.
 testinfo:
-    summary     : 'Put a short one liner summary of the test here' description : |
+    summary     : 'Put a short one liner summary of the test here' issues      : |
+        # List of issue numbers associated with this test
+        # OPTIONAL
+        - mantis : '12345'
+        - mantis : '10101'
+    description : |
         'Put a more verbose description of the test here.
 This may span multiple lines.'